Kaycee074/Kaycee074.github.io/_pages/about.md

   - /about.html
 ---
 ![1pager](https://Kaycee074.github.io/images/A23.jpg "Flyer")
 *“The important thing is not to stop questioning.
-Curiosity has its own reason for existing*
+Curiosity has its own reason for existing"*

 ## About me